copsTvFan/cops-episode-guide/guide.md

   make a felony stop and cuff him, same with the other two.
 Then the kid comes out of the car crying and runs to the woman.
 Caesar in the back is from Mission Hills.
-They get their paperwork together and go to book him whistling, “Hi Ho Hi Ho.”
+They get their paperwork together and go to book him whistling, "Hi Ho Hi Ho."
 - (12:10 AM Roll Call) West Hollywood -- Sheriff's Station.
 Steve says the way to the future is community oriented police.
 Deputy Sean Collinsworth agrees and they'll use that as a ruse so they won't go to jail.
 Two people were